Call me on the job on:

 What are incised posts?

-• Closely spaced incisions are made throughout the length of the wooden fence post which allows a consistent absorbtion layer of preservatives during the pressure treatment process.
+• What does incise mean?
+Incised means incisions with a blade are made throughout the length of the wooden fence post which allows a consistent absorption layer of preservatives during the pressure treatment process.

-• A hazard class 4 post should be kiln dried to 18% moisture content which enables a higher preservative intake when under pressure which forces the preservatives into the wood grain.
+• A hazard class 4 wooden post should be kiln dried to 18% moisture content which reduces the water content and enables more preservative absorption under pressure which forces the preservatives into the wood grain.

-• Spruce wood does not absorb the preservatives well due to the high resin composite but the incised process allows the preservative to penetrate to a good consistency.
+• Spruce wood does not absorb the preservatives well due to the high resin composite, but the incised process allows the preservative to penetrate to a even consistency.
+The resin naturally in the wood reduces water penetration which prolongs the post life.

-• All timber has varying porosity throughout and incising the post is the only way to ensure the timber to have a good even protective layer of wood preservative into the wood grain during the pressure treatment process.
+• All timber has varying porosity throughout and incising the post is the only way to ensure the timber to have a consistent even layer of wood preservative into the wood grain during the pressure treatment process.

-• Incised posts should benefit when adding a protective coating to seal the wood 100mm above ground to 150mm below ground as a minimum.
+• Fence post wrap will add a protective seal for the wood 100mm above ground to 150mm below ground as a minimum.
+This reduces water saturation and diluting the preservatives.

 Redwood fence posts